helmimarif/Tenda-F3-v3.0-Stable-Firmware/README.md

 - Fix some bugs

 Notes :
-- Only firmware version V12.01.01.X can be upgraded to this firmware
+- Only firmware version V12.01.01.X can be upgraded to this firmware.
-- Please upgrade your device by cable connections
+- Please upgrade your device by cable connections.
-- Please unzip the file you downloaded and use the file ended with "bin" or "trx" to upgrade your device
+- Please unzip the file you downloaded and use the file ended with "bin" or "trx" to upgrade your device.
 - Do not power off the device when upgrading.